The science behind our made-to-fade ink.

 5 Factors That Affect Your Fade.

-Our bodies are unique so no two fades are exactly alike but all Ephemerals will fade.
+Our bodies are unique, so no two fades are exactly alike-but rest assured, all Ephemerals are Made-to-Fade.

 Ephemerals applied to skin with more melanin may appear to fade faster than on skin with less melanin.
-No matter your skin tone your tattoo will look great and fade!
+This is because tattoo ink lays below your natural skin pigment in the dermis, as your tattoo fades it may appear that it is fading faster than someone with lighter skin tone.
+No matter your skin tone your tattoo will look great and completely fade!

 Safe, biocompatible & plant-based ingredients.